Leaders in Online and Professional Continuing Education

 University of Illinois Springfield

-Vickie Cook, Ph.D., is Vice Chancellor for Enrollment and Retention Management the University of Illinois Springfield.
-Previously, Cook served as Associate Vice President of Innovation and Technology, and Dean of the School of Education and Director of Online Learning at Greenville University.
+Vickie Cook, Ph.D., is Vice Chancellor for Enrollment and Retention Management and Research Professor of Education at the University of Illinois Springfield (UIS).
+Previously, Cook served as Associate Provost for Online, Engaged, and Professional Learning and Executive Director for the Center for Online Learning, Research and Service at UIS and Associate Vice President of Innovation and Technology, and Dean of the School of Education and Director of Online Learning at Greenville University.
 Cook has published more than 40 journal articles and book chapters in a variety of national educational publications, and serves as a peer reviewer for six of the top journals in the field of Online Learning and Education.
 She holds a Ph.D. in Higher Education Administration and an M.A. in Adult Education from Capella University, and completed her B.A. at Western Illinois University.

 See what past participants have said about this course